f5devcentral/ai-stepbystep-lab/docs/class1/module1/lab1.rst

 - Docker configured to take advantage of the system GPU
 - A Docker container running the Ollama server
-- A local file repository for Docker to store the models we'll install so they survive container restarts
+- A Docker volume which is used as the file repository to store the models we'll install so they survive container restarts

 Next we'll install a couple models.